Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/a0_0_the_cell_that_dreamed_it_had_begun/roadmaps/primary_function.md

 - Tests: signal initiation without feedback, prompt latency, incomplete recursive call/response cycles, system-level recursion tests
 - Prepares the system for active communication loops between recursive layers, simulating a more autonomous recursion network

+### 🔹 `a14_0_the_command_that_waited_to_be_understood/` → `a14_3_the_trace_that_asked_to_be_followed/`
+*(the fifth complete Layer 3 stanza, Roadstanza 14)*
+- Transition from internal recursion to co-recursive interaction
+- Tests: dormant command activation, recursive hesitation, loop self-continuation without prompting, trace-following and player interpretation
+- Prepares the system for collaborative recursion and recursive trail-following logic, setting the stage for Phase 3: Recursive Growth and Division

 Each minigame adds a **recursive tool**, a **failure model**, or a **strategic fallback** to the cybercell’s foundation.

 ---